 Q: What is the Digital Humanities Summer Scholarship?

 The Digital Humanities Summer Scholarship (DHSS) is a competitive, six-week seminar where students engage with Digital Humanities: learning digital tools, methodologies, and community practices in order to build a research project of their own design.
 They work independently and as a collective to understand and participate in rigorous original research.
 We are in our fifth year of the program.

 Q: When is the program held?
 How long is it?

 The DHSS program lasts 6 weeks in total.
-This summer’s program will run from May 19 – June 26, 2020, but any interested student should keep in mind that there are year-round program obligations, including an orientation held in April, project presentations the summer and fall, as well as other events.
+This summer’s program will run from May 14 – June 21, 2024, but any interested student should keep in mind that there are year-round program obligations, including mandatory attendance of the set of of four DHSS Idea Incubator research workshop sessions held in April 2024, final project presentations, as well as other events.

 Q: Who runs this program?
 Where is it housed?

 This program, originally funded by a Mellon grant, is currently funded by The Lafayette Libraries, and is housed in Lafayette College’s Skillman Library.
-The program is headed by Angela Perkins, Research and Instruction Librarian, and collaboratively run by members of its Research and Instruction Department, with support from Digital Scholarship Services and many other members of our community.
+The program is headed by Angela Perkins, Director of Digital Scholarship Services (DSS), and collaboratively run by members of its Research and Instruction Department, with support from Digital Scholarship Services (DSS), and many other members of our community.

 As the place where disciplines, methodologies, and research expertise intersect, the Library is the natural home for the program.